voximplant/ios-sdk-swift-demo/VideoCall/README.md

 1. Clone this repo

-1. Run `$ pod install` in the repo folder

-1. Open the `Swift.xcworkspace` workspace
+2. Open the `Swift.xcodeproj` workspace

-1. Target VideoCall and build the project using Xcode
+3. Target VideoCall and build the project using Xcode

 ## Usage